calshelden/CaLiForce/README.md

 The results can nevertheless be applied to finite plates when their separation is much smaller than their lateral dimension by multiplying the here obtained resul ts by their area A.

+In the following the usage of the code is discussed.
+The given examples can be found amongst other examples as python scripts in the `examples/` folder.

 ### Example 1 (two gold half spaces in vacuum)

 As a first example, we calculate the Casimir energy and pressure between two gold half-spaces in vacuum at 300K and